jhurreaq/jhurreaq.github.io/index.md

 For almost 2 years I was a guest researcher at the Institute of Continuous Mechanics (IKM), Leibniz Universität Hannover, Germany.
 As foremost outcome I formulated a consistent solution of PDE/ODEs – kMC multiscale models using the finite element method, multiple approaches widely studied in the area of fluid mechanics and solid mechanics (for instance, algorithms to solve elasto-plastic models and advection-diffusion problems), as well as, model order reduction techniques based on the proper orthogonal decomposition method and its application in uncertainty propagation analyses.

 The latest development at IKM I was involved in was related to the blood glucose level regulation in type 1 diabetes patients.
 We analyzed the stability of the closed-loop strategies to regulate the blood glucose based on insulin pumps.
 A Gaussian process based surrogate model was proposed to estimate stabilizing sets of PID controllers tackling uncertain nonlinear systems.
 The result of the random analysis is a stochastic set providing probability information regarding the capabilities of a PID controller to stabilize the non-linear system.

-In the long term, I envisage myself significantly contributing to answer the longstanding question of: how physics-based models can benefit from machine learning techniques to minimize models and real systems mismatches by accurately quantifying their uncertainty sources?

 ## My research interests